 Enclosure 2 of the 50.54(f) letter requested each operating power reactor licensee to complete a reevaluation of applicable flood-causing mechanisms at their site using updated flooding hazard information and present-day regulatory guidance and methodologies.
 Licensees were asked to compare their results to the CDB for protection and mitigation from external flood events.
 The NRC developed guidance to conduct the reevaluations (References 6.1 through 6.6).
-The licensee submitted a flood hazard reevaluation report (FHRR), and 4 subsequent supplements, for Comanche Peak (Reference 6.7) to the NRC as requested by the 50.54(f) letter.
+The licensee submitted a flood hazard reevaluation report (FHRR) for Vogtle (Reference 6.7) to the NRC as requested by the 50.54(f) letter.
 Interim actions to protect against the reevaluated flood hazard were not needed.
-A regulatory audit to support the review of the FHRR was performed and the results documented in an audit report (Reference 6.8).
-The NRC staff reviewed the FHRR and provided an interim hazard letter (Reference 6.10) to provide feedback on the staff's review of the flood hazard reevaluations.
-The interim hazard letter was used by the licensee to complete the flood hazard MSA and other flood hazard evaluations.
-Separately, the NRC staff documented the technical bases for its conclusions in the interim hazard letters by issuing a staff assessment (Reference 6.11).
+A regulatory audit to support the review of the FHRR was not required.
+The NRC staff reviewed the FHRR and provided a staff assessment (Reference 6.10) to provide feedback on the staff's review of the flooding hazard reevaluations.

 In COMSECY-14-0037 (Reference 6.13), the NRC staff requested Commission direction to more clearly define the relationship between Order EA-12-049, the related MBDBE rulemaking, and the flood hazard reevaluations and assessments.
 Because the NRC was reevaluating its approach to the flooding evaluations, the NRC provided an extension of the due dates for any integrated assessments in a letter dated November 21, 2014 (Reference 6.12).
 In the SRM to COMSECY-14-0037 (Reference 6.14), the Commission affirmed that licensees of operating nuclear power plants need to address the reevaluated flooding hazard within their mitigation strategies.
 The Commission also directed the NRC staff to provide a plan for achieving closure of the flooding portion of NTTF Recommendation 2.1 to the Commission for its review and approval.
 On May 26, 2015, the NRC deferred, until further notice, the date for submitting the integrated assessment reports (Reference 6.15).
 On June 30, 2015, the NRC staff provided a plan to the Commission in COMSECY-15-0019 (Reference 6.16).
 On July 28, 2015, the Commission approved the plan in the SRM to COMSECY-15-0019 (Reference 6.17).
 On September 29, 2015, the NRC issued a letter to licensees to describe the graded approach to the flood hazard reevaluations approved by the Commission (Reference 6.18).
+On November 3, 2015, the NRC issued a supplement to the FHRR staff assessment (Reference 6.11).
+The supplement updated the original staff assessment to address the changes in the NRC's approach to the steps following the review of the flood hazard reevaluations as directed by the Commission.
+The letter also addressed the steps associated with the mitigation strategies assessment with respect to the reevaluated flood hazards.